airpair/yatodo-guide/post.md

 I am leaving that as an exercise for the readers of this article (*Hint that it is not very different from user's email verification* :))

-If you wish you can check the solution in the stage-6 branch but I would insist to first try on your own as it would be a great exercise.
+If you wish you can check the solution, it is in the stage-6 branch but I would insist to first try on your own as it would be a great exercise.

 You would also find in the stage-6 branch an [ionic](http://ionicframework.com) application that makes use of our firebase backend.